-Analysis of \ac{RSMA} in multi-antenna multicarrier systems has been studied by several papers \cite{Li2020_rsmaMultiCarrier,Chen2021_rsmaMultiCarrier,dizdar2022ComJamRS}.
+Analysis of RSMA in multi-antenna multicarrier systems has been studied by several papers \cite{Li2020_rsmaMultiCarrier,Chen2021_rsmaMultiCarrier,dizdar2022ComJamRS}.
 A three step resource allocation scheme is proposed in \cite{Li2020_rsmaMultiCarrier} where power allocation on a single subcarrier, matching between user and subcarrier and power allocation among different subcarriers are solved in steps to maximize the sum-rate.
-In \cite{Chen2021_rsmaMultiCarrier}, \ac{RSMA} is studied in the overloaded multicarrier multi-group multicast downlink scenario by formulating a joint max-min fairness and sum-rate problem. \ac{RSMA} for joint communications and jamming with a multi-carrier waveform in \ac{MISO} \ac{BC} is studied in \cite{dizdar2022ComJamRS}, where optimal precoder and power allocation is investigated for simultaneous communications and jamming in cognitive radio networks.
+In \cite{Chen2021_rsmaMultiCarrier}, RSMA is studied in the overloaded multicarrier multi-group multicast downlink scenario by formulating a joint max-min fairness and sum-rate problem.
+RSMA for joint communications and jamming with a multi-carrier waveform in multiple-input single-output (MISO) broadcast channel (BC) is studied in \cite{dizdar2022ComJamRS}, where optimal precoder and power allocation is investigated for simultaneous communications and jamming in cognitive radio networks.

-The abovementioned works consider \ac{RSMA} to address the problems of various systems employing multi-carrier waveforms, however, the problems of the waveform itself, such as \ac{ICI} due to Doppler under mobility, are not addressed.
-In this study, we employ \ac{RSMA} to solve the challenging problems that \ac{OFDM} waveform faces under practical channel conditions for the first time.
-Owing to the flexibility granted by the use of message-spliting and \ac{SIC}, we show that \ac{OFDM}-\ac{RSMA} outperforms \ac{OFDMA} and \ac{OFDM}-\ac{NOMA} in terms of sum-rate under frequency-selective channels and high mobility.
+The abovementioned works consider RSMA to address the problems of various systems employing multi-carrier waveforms, however, the problems of the waveform itself, such as ICI due to Doppler under mobility, are not addressed.
+In this study, we employ RSMA to solve the challenging problems that OFDM waveform faces under practical channel conditions for the first time.
+Owing to the flexibility granted by the use of message-splitting and successive interference cancellation (SIC), we show that OFDM-RSMA outperforms OFDMA and OFDM-NOMA in terms of sum-rate under doubly-selective channels.